 Born on October 20, 1969, Valentino Dixon grew up in downtown Buffalo.
-As his mother's only son, Valentino was raised with two step-brothers from his step-father's prior marriage.
 As a child, Valentino was a gifted artist who loved to draw.

 At the time of his arrest in 1990, Valentino's daughter, Valentina, was six months old.
 Although Valentina has lived most of her life without a father present, their bond has remained strong, and during his decades in prison she became his strongest advocate.

 On August 10, 1991, a late night fight broke out at a gathering outside of Louie's Texas Red Hots restaurant at the intersection of East Delevan and Bailey Avenue in Buffalo, NY.
 In the ensuing mayhem, Torriano Jackson was shot and killed.
 Based on an anonymous tip, the police arrested Valentino Dixon for his murder and for shooting at three other people.